 I was a High School Sophomore when I decided to try out for the Cross Country Team back home in small-town Indiana when I learned how out of whack my walking and running was.

-My Coach, (I couldn't tell you his name we only called him Chief) helped change my outlook on fitness.
-I never payed attention to the way I ran, I naturally had great speed but I learned a lot more that year, I learned endurance and how to be even faster.
+My Coach (I couldn't tell you his name.
+We only called him Chief) helped change my fitness outlook.
+I never paid attention to how I ran, I naturally had great speed, but I learned a lot more that year.
+I learned endurance and how to be even faster.

-I learned how to breath and not run out of breath or gasp for air, I could sprint through meets with ease.
-Here are a few tips, they may seem small but they make a huge difference.
+I learned how to breathe and not run out of breath or gasp for air.
+I could sprint through meets with ease.
+Here are a few tips, they may seem small, but they make a huge difference.

-- Don't run with clinched fists, this only builds muscle tension all over your body and slows you, keep your hands loose (like Bruce).
+- Don't run with clenched fists.
+This only builds muscle tension all over your body and slows you; keep your hands loose (like Bruce).

-- Keep your head down, its easier to breath when air isn't hitting you directly in the nose and mouth while you try to breath.
+- Keep your head down.
+It's easier to breathe when air isn't hitting you directly in the nose and mouth while you try to breathe.

 - Don't slouch when you run or walk.

 - Avoid excessive swing in your arms, and keep your arms close to your body.

 Not swinging your arms when you run will not only slow you but can also lead to injury.
 Even when you are jogging, be sure to swing your arms.
 It will increase your upper body workout and allow you to flow.
 And most important, breathe...
 Breath in...
 Breathe out... slowly...
 Do not gulp the air.
 Use the air.